-Adoption of a 5 point ratings scale for assessment of Norms may be considered to incorporate a greater balance in the range of performance levels accommodated in the ratings scale.
-A 5 point rating scale provides a reasonable range to categorise the different performance levels of judicial officers.
-It provides the facility of a Middle rating of satisfactory performance with two ratings dedicated for below satisfactory performance and two ratings dedicated to above satisfactory performance.
+1. Adoption of a 5 point ratings scale for assessment of Norms may be considered to incorporate a greater balance in the range of performance levels accommodated in the ratings scale.
+A 5-point rating scale provides a reasonable range to categorise the different performance levels of judicial officers.
+It provides the facility of a Middle rating of satisfactory performance with two ratings dedicated for below satisfactory performance.